 Their main deities are Kali, Mariamma, Kannimara, Karuppan and Chapalamma.
 They also have three subgroups – Kurumba Pulaya, Karavazhi Pulaya and Pambu Pulaya.

 Halakki Vokkaliga, Karnataka

 There have been tribes as old as 400 years old, and to carry on traditions and customs in a developing world is indeed an uphill task.
 Halakki Vokkaliga tribe of Karnataka had been facing just that.
 They are often compared to the Masai tribe of Africa and the Aborigines because of several similarities.

 The community is predominantly a matriarchal society where the women have a strong influence on the political aspect of the community.
 The women also make their strong presence felt in cultivation and village economics as well.

 You can identify the women of this tribe from the distinct jewelry that they wear.
 Glass and metal form the chunk of their jewelry, and to beat the hot weather, they wear short blouse-less sarees.

 Kannikars or Kannikarans is an important tribal community in Kerala.
 They also have divided into clans – Mutti-illom and Mer-illom (first two clans) and Kayy-illom Pali-illom (formed later).
 The people of this tribal community speak in a particular dialect of Tamil.

-Kannikars live mostly in Kollam and Trivandrum districts, in the forests near Aryanad, Nalayadi, Vithurai, Kalla, Ponmudi, Nedumangad, Agastiyar Peak and Aruvikkara in the Nedumangad Taluk and at Kulathupuzha and Chitra in the Kollam District.
+Kannikars live mostly in Kollam and Trivandrum districts.
+They live in the forests near Aryanad, Nalayadi, Vithurai, Kalla, Ponmudi, Nedumangad, Agastiyar Peak and Aruvikkara.
+These places are in the Nedumangad Taluk and at Kulathupuzha and Chitra in the Kollam District.